bloominstituteoftechnology/web-module-project-redux/README.md

 * [x] 19 Connect the favorites state to the FavoriteMovieList component and test.

-* [ ] Connect the displayFavorites state to the Movie and MovieHeader component.
+* [x] 20 Connect the displayFavorites state to the Movie and MovieHeader component.

 #### Build out the favorites actions
 > *Now is your chance to build our all the rest of the app on your own.
 You can do this!*